torch/demos/README.md

 ### Documentation

-Torch's main documentation gets installed when you install Torch, and should be available in /usr/local/share/torch/html/index.html, or wherever you installed Torch.
+Torch's main documentation gets installed when you install Torch, and should be available [here](file:///usr/local/share/torch/html/index.html), or wherever you installed Torch.

 This repo also comes with documentation, in the form of tutorials.
 To make them available, simply issue the following command in this directory: